Contrastive Retrospection: honing in on critical steps for rapid learning and generalization in RL: Appendix

 \subsection{Reproducibility}

-We aim to maximize the reproducibility of this study.
-The code and environments will be released in the camera-ready version of the manuscript.
-A detailed description and full pseudo-code of ConSpec is given in the method section and appendix.
-The ConSpec code itself has been submitted as supplementary materials in a ZIP file.
+We aim to maximize the reproducibility of this study.A detailed description and full pseudo-code of ConSpec is given in the method section and appendix.
+The ConSpec code is available at the link: \href{https://github.com/sunchipsster1/ConSpec}{https://github.com/sunchipsster1/ConSpec}.